Lee Woo-hyeok: Club career

 After graduating high school, Lee joined Gangwon FC as an 18-year-old.
 He appeared in seven league games in his debut season.
 He spent most of the 2013 season on the bench, but after his team was relegated to the K League Challenge in 2014, he was given more opportunities.
 Based on his good performances in the K League Challenge, he returned to the K League Classic by joining Jeonbuk Hyundai Motors ahead of the 2016 season.
 He was part of the team winning the 2016 AFC Champions League.

 However, Lee failed to make an impact at Jeonbuk and moved to Gwangju FC alongside team-mate Lee Han-do for the 2017 season.
 He returned to good form with Gwangju and played a major role, which, however, could not prevent the team from relegating.

 Lee moved to Incheon United ahead of the 2018 season.

 He moved to Gyeongnam FC in K League 2 ahead of the 2021 season.
 He made his competitive debut for the club on 27 February 2021, the first matchday of the season, coming on as a late substitute for Chang Hyuk-jin in a 2–1 home loss to FC Anyang.

+In 2023, he joined K4 League club Pyeongchang United where he played during military service.